DynamicTeapot/Penny.ai/README.md

-# Penny.ai
+# Penny.ml
-Server which hosts a tensor flow model for classifying objects
+Server which hosts a scikit kmeans model for classifying objects